divio/divio-cloud-docs/how-to/upgrade-postgres.rst

 If, on the other hand, the users of your application are continually creating new records in the database, this process carries a higher risk.

-To mitigate this risk, create a :ref:`maintenance window <maintenance>` for the application .
-During this window your application will be offline to users and there will be no risk of data loss.
+To mitigate this risk, ensure that your application (or any parts of it that write to the database) is unreachable during the period that these operations are being performed.